 Every major computer and smartphone operating system—Windows, macOS, iOS, and Android—includes a built-in device-finding service.
 You have to enable this feature in advance, but once you do, you can immediately locate missing or stolen gadgets, and wipe them remotely so thieves can’t access your data.

 On a Windows computer, activate this feature at Settings > Update & Security > Find my device.
 Then, when you lose track of your laptop, open this website on another device to locate your missing machine and lock up its data.

-Apple’s device-finding features work similarly on both macOS and iOS.
-If you own a Mac, you need to open System Preferences > iCloud and tick Find My Mac.
-On an iPhone or iPad, go to Settings and tap your Apple ID, then your device’s name, and finally Find My Phone.
-Once you’ve activated this feature, you can locate, erase, or lock down any of your Apple gadgets from the iCloud website or the iOS Find My Phone app.
+Apple’s device-finding features work similarly on macOS, iOS, and iPadOS.
+If you own a Mac, you’ll first have to ensure the Find My app is allowed to use Location Services.
+From the Apple menu, open System Preferences, Privacy & Security, and click the lock at the bottom of the window to make changes to Find My’s permissions.
+Then, go back to System Preferences, click on or sign into your Apple ID, and find iCloud.
+Select Find My Mac and click Allow.
+On an iPhone or iPad, go to Settings and tap your Apple ID, then select Find My.
+Once you’ve activated this feature, you can locate, erase, or lock down any of your Apple gadgets from the iCloud website or the iOS Find My app.

-Over on Android, you head to Settings > Security & location and activate a service called Find My Device.
-If your gadget vanishes, you can locate or wipe it from this website or from that same Settings > Security & location > Find My Device page on a different Android device.
+Over on Android, you head to Settings > Security and activate a service called Find My Device.
+If your gadget vanishes, you can locate or wipe it from this website or from that same Settings > Security > Find My Device page on a different device logged into the same account.